-His new album Tree is an eclectic depiction of Malcolm’s past, present, and future.
+Prior to his upcoming fourth studio album release, there was Tree, an eclectic depiction of Malcolm's past, present, and future.
 Delivering powerful rhymes straight from heaven, Malcolm offers a blend of alluring bops for any occasion.
-One major standout is the single “Summertime” featuring rap icon Snoop Dogg and Jay-Way.
+One major standout is the single "Summertime" featuring rap icon Snoop Dogg and Jay-Way.
 The hypnotic smash is one of several notable features by award-winning artists.
 Arriving on the heels of the 5-track EP All Is True, Malcolm boasts Shaggy, Social Club Misfits, and KB features on the album.

 That church — the Edge Urban Fellowship — changed Steven's life.
 It gave him a community, as well as a place to make purpose-driven music.
 Between performances with the church's worship team, he finished work on his independent debut album, Monster's Ink, which became an underground success.
 Before long, Steven's reputation had extended far beyond the Midwest and attracted attention from major labels.
 He signed with Word Entertainment, a division of Curb Records, becoming the first rapper on a roster filled with the musical heavyweights of the faith-based world.